 It matters to startup companies if they get big enough to warrant economic incentives for massive job growth or a physical expansion, or if say Google wanted to open an East Coast office in town.
 JDIG could help sweeten the deal.

-, which stands for Providing Access to Capital to Entrepreneurs and Small Businesses, it lets businesses raise up to $2 million in a year from people within the state of North Carolina who don't have to meet the federal standards of an accredited investor in order to get in on deals.
-(We have a handy guide here
+Crowdfunding—It’s year three of the local entrepreneurial community’s attempt to push an intrastate crowdfunding bill through the Senate and House, but it’s the first year the Governor and his cronies have been vocally supportive of the bill.
+Called PACES, which stands for Providing Access to Capital to Entrepreneurs and Small Businesses, it lets businesses raise up to $2 million in a year from people within the state of North Carolina who don’t have to meet the federal standards of an accredited investor in order to get in on deals.
+(We have a handy guide here.)

 Communication is also key here.
 Skvarla believes what’s missing in the bill today is an obligation by the entrepreneur to share with investors the value of the shares they’re purchasing.
 That’d be similar to what operating shareholders typically have to provide to their bank each year, so the bank understands the value of the equity.

 Broadband—A key criticism of economic development initiatives, generally, is that they leave out rural communities.
 Skvarla argues that the best way to support these communities is to give them the same access to bandwidth and information as in the urban areas.
 Information, after all, is to the 21st century what interstate highways were to the 20th, railroads to the 19th and rivers to the 18th century.
 Because it’s cheaper to start a business in an area other than the Triangle or Charlotte, his goal is to get broadband access to strategic areas in rural communities to allow entrepreneurial activity to happen.